payjoin/multiparty-protocol-docs/02_coalition_formation.md

-Co-spend proposals are however able to explicitly include conflict hints for other proposals, indicating that (at least) the proposer of the conflicting proposal would not accept a quorum proposal that depends on the excluded proposals.
+Co-spend proposals are however able to explicitly include conflict hints for other proposals, indicating that (at least) the proposer of the conflicting proposal would not accept a coalition proposal that depends on the excluded proposals.

 #### Effective value adjustments